 We are looking for talented and hardworking people to do their doctoral studies on topics that are related to our research.

 All PhD students at our lab become a member of our team.
 You will be hired as an Early Stage Researcher, and will get a salary from the university, in addition to the doctoral scholarship.
-The full compensation depends on the person (better skills and better research output result in better salary), but the minimum is 1500 EUR (after taxes).
+The full compensation depends on the person (better skills and better research output result in better salary), but the minimum is 2000 EUR (after taxes).
 This is actually about 25% more than the avarage salary in Estonia.
-Living costs in Estonia are significantly lower than in Western European countries.
+Living costs in Estonia are significantly lower than in most Western European countries.

 We can admit new PhD students any time.